schmunk42/database-command/README.md

 --dbConnection      | db      | application component to use --migrationPath     | application.runtime     | default dump folder
---ignoreMigrationTable | 1    | wheter to ignore to migration table
+--ignoreMigrationTable | 1    | wheter to ignore to migration table --insertAutoIncrementValues | 1    | wheter to include values from auto-increment column

 #### Example